Combining Rational maps and Kleinian groups via orbit equivalence: Pinching laminations and mateability of Bers boundary groups

 \subsection{Invariant laminations under Bowen-Series and higher Bowen-Series maps}

-We will now carry out the task of classifying supports of measured laminations $\mathcal{L}^*$ (associated to groups on the Bers' boundary $\partial\mathcal{B}(G_d)$) for which $\mathcal{L}$ is invariant under the Bowen-Series/ higher Bowen-Series map of $G_d$.
+We will now carry out the task of classifying supports of measured laminations $\mathcal{L}^*$ (associated to groups on the Bers boundary $\partial\mathcal{B}(G_d)$) for which the $G_d$-lift $\mathcal{L}$ (to $\D$) is invariant under the Bowen-Series/ higher Bowen-Series map of $G_d$.

 We start with a general statement that puts a severe constraint on such laminations.
 To this end, let $A:\bS^1\to\bS^1$ be a \pwfm map.
 The pieces of $A$ are $h_1,\cdots, h_k$ such that $A\vert_{I_j}=h_j$, where $\{I_1,\cdots, I_k\}$ is a partition of $\bS^1$ by closed arcs.
-The canonical domain of definition of $\widehat{A}$ in $\overline{\D}$ is denoted by $\Omega$, and the fundamental domain of $\widehat{A}$ is $R=\disk\setminus\Omega$.
+The canonical domain of definition of $\widehat{A}$ in $\overline{\D}$ is denoted by $\mathcal{D}$, and the fundamental domain of $\widehat{A}$ is $R=\disk\setminus\mathcal{D}$.
 Throughout this subsection, $\mathcal{L}$ will stand for the $G_d$-lift (to $\D$) of the support of a measured lamination $\mathcal{L}^*$ on $\D/G_d$.

 \begin{lemma} Let $A:\bS^1\to\bS^1$ be a \pwfm map such that $\overline{R}$ contains a fundamental domain of $G_d$.
-Then, $\mathcal{L}$ is invariant under $A$ only if $\mathcal{L}^*$ is a union of mutually disjoint, simple, closed, non-peripheral geodesics on $\disk/G_d$ that are represented by group elements in the finite set $\{h_i^{-1}\circ h_j: i,j\in\{1,\cdots, k\}, i\neq j\}$.
+Then, $\mathcal{L}$ is invariant under $A$ only if $\mathcal{L}^*$ is a union of mutually disjoint, simple, closed, non-peripheral geodesics on $\disk/G_d$ that are represented by group elements in the finite set $\{h_j^{-1}\circ h_i: i,j\in\{1,\cdots, k\}, i\neq j\}$.
 In particular, any group $\Gamma\in\partial\mathcal{B}(G_d)$ obtained by pinching such a lamination $\mathcal{L}^*$ on the surface $\D/G_d$ is geometrically finite. \end{lemma} \begin{proof} Pick $\gamma\in\mathcal{L}^*$, lift it to a fundamental domain of $G_d$ contained in $\overline{R}$, and choose a leaf $\ell$ of $\mathcal{L}$ that contains a connected component of the lift.
 By construction, the ideal endpoints $x$ and $y$ of $\ell$ are contained in $I_i$, $I_j$ with $i, j\in\{1,\cdots, k\}$, $i\neq j$.